HEAD LICE ARE

 - Apply Hair Fairies Nit-Zapping™ Clenz Prevention Oil onto scalp.

-- Spray Hair Fairies Nit-Zapping™ Lice Repellant Spray throughout your non-washables at home, such as your kids’ backpacks and sports caps.
+- Spray Hair Fairies Nit-Zapping™ Lice Repellant Spray on your non-washables at home, such as your kids’ backpacks and sports caps.

 If you find head lice on your child: